loggingpython-Community/loggingpython/README.md

 # loggingpython

-`loggingpython` is a Python package that provides a simple and extensible way to integrate logging into your applications.
+`loggingpython` is a Python package whichwhich provides a simple and extensible way to integrate logging into your applications.
 The package starts with a basic logger and can be extended with additional functions to meet the requirements of your application.

 Please always use the most current version
 ---